JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 The answer is that it depends on your system and your compiler.
 On Windows 64 bits, dynamic memory allocation is 16-bytes aligned;
 in GNU systems, a block returned by malloc or realloc is always a multiple of 8 (32-bit systems) or 16 (64-bit system).
-So if we want to write code generic enough to handle many SIMD instruction set, it's clear we must provide a way to ensure memory allocation is always aligned, and is aligned on a given boundary.
+So if we want to write code generic enough to handle many SIMD instruction sets, it is clear that we must provide a way to ensure memory allocation is always aligned, and is aligned on a given boundary.

 The solution is to design an aligned memory allocator and to use it in std::vector: